Glacial River Trail: Groeler Road Boat Ramp to Jefferson

 Lions Park has other works of art and facilities.
 It is located at Fort Atkinson’s city limits, and a large historical blockhouse replica there greets visitors.
 A covered picnic shelter, benches, and parking lot are there.
 It is located off Business Highway 26 (Janesville Avenue).

-For the next half mile, more sculptures are noticeable from the trail as it heads north between Janesville Avenue and Jones Dairy Farm factory.
-Jones Dairy Farm is a family-owned business that has been in operation since 1889, and is known for premium meat products.
-While not open on Sundays and Mondays, Jones Market and Dairy Bar is a popular stop on the trail.
+For the next half mile, more sculptures are found next to the trail.
+The path advances north between Janesville Avenue and Jones Dairy Farm factory.
+Jones Dairy Farm is a family-owned business, operating since 1889, and known for premium meat products.
+While not open on Sundays and Mondays, Jones Market and Dairy Bar is a popular stop.
 The store sells their famous meats as well as sandwiches, soups, and Cedar Crest Ice Cream treats.

 As the trail moves further into Fort Atkinson, it passes more sculptures and crosses Business Highway 26.
 Before crossing the intersection, the Fort Atkinson Rotary Depot makes a nice rest stop.
 Designed to imitate a railroad depot, the structure serves as a covered picnic shelter and houses a drinking fountain and bike rack.